 Where are the bathrooms located?
 Portable restrooms are conveniently located throughout the festival at: N 34th St & Phinney Ave N, 1st Ave NW & N 35th St, N 35th St., and Evanston Ave N. Please do not use retail or restaurant restrooms unless you are a paying customer, the crowds are just too large to accomodate this.

-Is the Fremont Solstice appropriate for children?
-The Fremont Solstice welcomes family members of all ages!
+Is the Fremont Fair appropriate for children?
+The Fremont Fair welcomes family members of all ages!
 In fact, there are special activities just for kids and families.
 However, Solstice-goers should be aware this is a very eclectic and free-spirited event.
 Some Solstice guests appear in full or partial body paint, and a variety of other colorful costumes (this is typically limited to Saturday’s festivities.)